chef/automate/components/docs-chef-io/content/automate/centralize_logs.md

     weight = 42
 +++

-You can centralize Chef Automate logs to a file.
+You can centralize Chef Automate logs to a file and configure log rotation and retention.
 This is helpful if you want to transmit the Automate log to a third-party application like Splunk or Logstash.

 ## Prerequisites